Index News Docs Issues Source

 Chawan adheres to the format described in RFC 1524, with a few extensions.

-Note that text/html and text/plain entries are ignored.
+text/html and text/plain entries are ignored.

 Templating